omerahm69/project-1/README.md

 Remote Deployment
     The site was deployed to the GitHub pages.
 If you have forked or cloned the repository the steps to deploy are:
    1. On GitHub.com, navigate to your repository
    2. Navigate to the settings tab
-    3. Click on the tab called 'pages' on the left-hand side
+   3. Click on the tab cvalled "pages" on the left-hand side
    4. From the source drop-down list under the heading Build and Deployment, select main.
    5. The page will then provide the link to the website https://omerahm69.github.io/project-1/
 ## Credits

 ### Content